-- 13) Positive hepatitis B surface antigen, or hepatitis C virus antibody serology at screening, or a positive medical history for hepatitis B or C. Subjects with a history of hepatitis B vaccination without history of hepatitis B are allowed to enroll. - 14) A positive human immunodeficiency virus (HIV) test at screening or subject taking antiretroviral medications, as determined by medical history and/or subject's verbal report. - 15) History of sensitivity to any component of the investigational product formulation or a history of drug or other allergy that, in the opinion of the investigator or medical monitor contraindicates their participation. - 16) History of anaphylaxis to any biologic therapy. - 17) History of documented immune complex disease (Type III hypersensitivity reactions) to mAb administration. - 18) History of any known primary immunodeficiency disorder excluding asymptomatic selective immunoglobulin A or IgG subclass deficiency. - 19) Systemic corticosteroid burst including taper within 15 days prior to Visit 1 (Week -5) or during the screening/run-in period. - 20) Use of 5-lipoxygenase inhibitors (eg, zileuton) within 15 days prior to Visit 1 (Week -5). - 21) Use of immunosuppressive medication (eg, methotrexate, troleandomycin, oral gold, cyclosporine, azathioprine, intramuscular long-acting depot corticosteroid, or any experimental anti-inflammatory therapy) within 3 months prior to Visit 1 (Week -5).
-Chronic oral prednisone or equivalent up to a maximum of 10 mg daily or 20 mg every other day for the maintenance treatment of asthma is permitted. - 22) Receipt of any of the following within 30 days prior to Visit 1 (Week -5) - Immunoglobulin or blood products, or - Any live or live-attenuated vaccine. - 23) Receipt of any investigational nonbiologic agent within 30 days or 5 half-lives prior Visit 1 (Week -5), whichever is longer. - 24) Receipt of any marketed (including omalizumab) or investigational biologic agent within 4 months or 5 half-lives prior to Visit 1 (Week -5), whichever is longer. - 25) Pregnant, breastfeeding or lactating females - 26) History of chronic alcohol or drug abuse within 12 months prior to Visit 1 (Week -5). - Planned surgical procedures requiring general anesthesia or in-patient status for > 1 day during the conduct of the study. - 28) Unwillingness or inability to follow the procedures outlined in the protocol to Week 64.
+- 13. Positive hepatitis B surface antigen, or hepatitis C virus antibody serology at screening, or a positive medical history for hepatitis B or C. Subjects with a history of hepatitis B vaccination without history of hepatitis B are allowed to enroll. - 14.
+A positive human immunodeficiency virus (HIV) test at screening or subject taking antiretroviral medications, as determined by medical history and/or subject's verbal report. - 15.
+History of sensitivity to any component of the investigational product formulation or a history of drug or other allergy that, in the opinion of the investigator or medical monitor contraindicates their participation. - 16.
+History of anaphylaxis to any biologic therapy. - 17.
+History of documented immune complex disease (Type III hypersensitivity reactions) to mAb administration. - 18.
+History of any known primary immunodeficiency disorder excluding asymptomatic selective immunoglobulin A or IgG subclass deficiency. - 19.
+Systemic corticosteroid burst including taper within 15 days prior to Visit 1 (Week -5) or during the screening/run-in period. - 20.
+Use of 5-lipoxygenase inhibitors (eg, zileuton) within 15 days prior to Visit 1 (Week -5). - 21.
+Use of immunosuppressive medication (eg, methotrexate, troleandomycin, oral gold, cyclosporine, azathioprine, intramuscular long-acting depot corticosteroid, or any experimental anti-inflammatory therapy) within 3 months prior to Visit 1 (Week -5).
+Chronic oral prednisone or equivalent up to a maximum of 10 mg daily or 20 mg every other day for the maintenance treatment of asthma is permitted. - 22.
+Receipt of any of the following within 30 days prior to Visit 1 (Week -5) - Immunoglobulin or blood products, or - 23.
+Receipt of any investigational nonbiologic agent within 30 days or 5 half-lives prior Visit 1 (Week -5), whichever is longer. - 24.
+Receipt of any marketed (including omalizumab) or investigational biologic agent within 4 months or 5 half-lives prior to Visit 1 (Week -5), whichever is longer. - 25.
+Pregnant, breastfeeding or lactating females - 26.
+History of chronic alcohol or drug abuse within 12 months prior to Visit 1 (Week -5).